 Best 4-Person

-The Moon Lence Instant Pop-Up is the ideal pick for buyers who don’t mind carrying a little extra weight in return for superior waterproofing and wind resistance.
+The Moon Lence Instant Pop-Up is the ideal pop-up tent for buyers who don’t mind carrying a little extra weight in return for superior waterproofing and wind resistance.

-This tent weighs in at a fairly ponderous 10.25 lbs. and offers buyers 54 square feet of floor space, a peak height of 49 inches, and a robust, waterproof shelter that’s fit for use in all three-season conditions.
+This tent weighs 10.25 lbs. and offers buyers 54 square feet of floor space, a peak height of 49 inches, and a robust, waterproof shelter that’s fit for use in all three-season conditions.

 The Moon Lence is made with 190T PU material and a 210D Oxford groundsheet, both of which have an impressive 2,000 mm hydrostatic head rating and provide solid UV resistance.
-It also has four large, mesh-lined windows for bug-free ventilation and one large, D-shaped door for easy entry and exit.
+We love its four large, mesh-lined windows for bug-free ventilation and the large, D-shaped door, which provides easy entry and exit.

 While this one isn’t quite as quick and easy to set up as other pop-up tents on our list, its one-minute pitch time hardly makes it a slouch.